sassoftware/viya-ark/README.md

 The following issues are known and may impact the expected usage or performance of the Viya ARK tools.

 * SAS Viya 3.5 supports Linux on Power on a limited availability basis.
 The SAS Viya ARK tools do not support Linux on Power in the Viya35-ark-1.0 release.
-* Viya ARK Pre-Install Playbook SSL check play may fail to complete if multiple sets of SSL configuration exist.
-Workaround issue by ensuring only one configuration file specifying ``SSLCertificateFile`` exist under ``/etc/[httpd|apache2]`` root directory.
+* Viya ARK Pre-Install Playbook SSL check play may fail to complete if multiple sets of SSL configuration files exist.
+The playbook will not fail, but subsequent tasks related to SSL Certificate check will be skipped.
+Workaround the issue by ensuring only one configuration file specifying ``SSLCertificateFile`` exist under ``/etc/[httpd|apache2]`` root directory.

 ## License